Caring for your matte or satin finish

 You will also need to avoid any kind of extended rubbing or buffing using any kind of product, which rules out the Clay Bar and Claying Rubber, or any other clay mediums as these will wear away the matte surface and leave shiny spots underneath.

-In our range of products, we can recommend using Snow Job or Mega Snow Job for a prewash, Auto Body Gel as your bucket wash, Three Way can be used touchlessly for iron decontamination, and Clean Detail as your detailing spray for general wipedowns and can be used as a finishing spray once the detail is complete.
-We are working on a protective spray sealant and a paste wax for matte/satin finishes that will be available in the coming months.
+In our range of products, we can recommend using Snow Job or Mega Snow Job for a prewash, Auto Body Gel as your bucket wash, Three Way can be used touchlessly for iron decontamination, Clean Detail for general wipe downs of finger prints and some light dust, and finally Flat Matte to add ceramic protection to the paint.

 Snow Foam Pre Wash

 The Snow Job pre wash is an important start to any detail.
 This step is vitally important in helping to reduce the chance of putting swirls and scratches in your paint by laying a thick blanket of foam over your vehicle, helping to break down heavier dirt and grit, before pressure washing it off.
-If the car is particularly dirty, or you need a deeper clean to perhaps strip older waxes and sealants off, or the car has built up road grime, our Mega Snow Job might be better suited with its extra cleaning ability.
+If the car is particularly dirty, you need a deeper clean or the car has built up road grime, our Mega Snow Job will be better suited with its extra cleaning ability.

 Start foaming at the back of the car, on the dirtier lower sections first, moving up to the roof last to allow the foam the longest dwell time on the dirtier sections of the car.